CaptTwigg/kea/table/README.md

 table.print();
 ```

-Simply call this method when the table is done being added to and is ready to be printed to the console.
+Simply call this method when the table is done and is ready to be printed to the console.